tokend/dart-sdk/README.md

-# flutter_sdk
+# dart_sdk

-TokenD Kotlin SDK This library facilitates interaction with TokenD-based system from Flutter applications including Android and IOS apps.
+TokenD Dart SDK This library facilitates interaction with TokenD-based system from Flutter applications including Android and IOS apps.